 They’re already here – How do I get them out of the house?

-Okay, so your home has a flea problem.
+Okay, so you’ve found fleas in your house.
 Unfortunately, when it comes to this pest.
 DIY treatments will likely only be partly effective, if you’re lucky.
 You’ll be saving time, money and months of frustration by calling Key West.
 We battle this pest regularly and can normally eradicate the problem in a single treatment.

 There are things you can do before we arrive, to help get things moving in the right direction, and no doubt help calm your nerves by springing into action.